davesmith/Respond/README.md

 ### Caveats
 1. Avoid having stylesheet link elements with an empty href (like anyone would anyway) it might mess with IE8.
+2. "not" ignored

+### Changelog
+13c
+1. "only" now handled.
+Previously Respondez-vous was failing the Respond.js test page by not showing green when it should have.
+2. Commented out mqSupported = false, which I left in there accidentally.
+3. Media attributes supported on link and style elements
+4. ems non-dynamically supported (depends on html element having font-size:100% or left unchanged, works on update, however no adaption if text size is increased)

-### Lastly
+### Lastly and importantly
-Big thanks to Scott Jehl for his awesome script
+A big thanks to Scott Jehl for his awesome script

 # Original Respond.js documentation
 ### A fast & lightweight polyfill for min/max-width CSS3 Media Queries (for IE 6-8, and more)